saimonuddinimam/B12A-06-Green_Earth_Website/README.md

 Ans:Arrow functions are a shorter way to write functions.
 For example, (a, b) => a + b is the same as a normal function that returns a + b.
 They also don’t have their own this, which makes them easier to use in callbacks and object methods.

 4) How does destructuring assignment work in ES6?
+Ans:Destructuring lets you unpack values from arrays or objects into separate variables in a single line.
+For example, const {name, age} = person; pulls out both properties without writing them one by one.
+It makes code shorter and cleaner.

 5) Explain template literals in ES6.
 How are they different from string concatenation?
+Ans:emplate literals use backticks (`) instead of quotes and let you insert variables with ${}.
+For example: `Hello, ${name}` is simpler than "Hello " + name.
+They also support multi-line strings, which makes them more powerful than regular string concatenation.